hapi-swagger/hapi-swagger/README.md

     $ npm install hapi-swagger --save

-You will alos need to install the `inert` and `version` plugs-in which support tamplates and static content serving.
+You will alos need to install the `inert` and `vision` plugs-in which support tamplates and static content serving.

     $ npm install inert --save
-    $ npm install version --save
+    $ npm install vision --save

 ## Adding the plug-in into your project